 We need volunteers with experiences and competences in good agricultural practices including agroforestry, permaculture and biologic gardening to achieve our projects objective to support sustainable agriculture in the Casamance Region of Senegal.
-The workawayers can help in so many issus such as improving composting, planting, seedlings, watering by managing the solar system, sharing knowledge of permaculture and help us in introducing little by little.
+The workawayers can help in so many issus such as improving composting, planting, seedlings, watering as well as sharing knowledge about good agricultural practices, e.g. permaculture which we like to introduce little by little.
 We have animals like chicken and ducks who need some care, help to prepare food and shopping are also welcome.

 French, English, German, local languages such as Woloff, Mandinka, Pular...

 We used to cook local rice dishes on our farm and everybody helps to prepare food including volunteers.
-We normally cook outside with firewood.
-When we have too much work we buy food from the next closest town Kafountine.
+We normally cook outside with firewood, alternatively with gas.
 We are open to try new cooking styles and learn from each other.

 Our farm is a little bit far from the village, so you have to be ready to take the bike or walking.
 The beach is not far away where you can find nice hostels where you can meet people from different countries as well as local people.
 The next biggest town is Kafountine where the fishing sector is the most important economical source.
 The Gambia is not far away and we have relatives there - so, you also could enjoy a short trip to this English speaking country!

 Limited internet access